mj221/nft-minter-eth/README.md

 # ETH NFT Minter

-A simple Ethereum NFT minter as the name suggests using Hardhat.
+Ethereum NFT minter as the name suggests using Hardhat.